top of page

 Function of anxiety/worry:

-• It’s always about the future.
+• It’s about the future.
 When you know it depends on you being mentally transported into the future, you can neutralize it by focusing on, and staying in, the present moment.

 • It’s a way of avoiding uncertainty and creating a sense of control.
 When we worry, we are creating a story of the future that makes the uncertain appear certain.
 Uncertainty was often a facet of our childhood.
 When we accept uncertainty as part of life, we can begin to release the worry.